aliemre1990/aet-gulp-ts-sass/README.md

 If your standalone library resides in folder, than main files must be one of theese.

 ## moduleFileName
-A module file may have containing folders name or this name. 'vehicle_edit'-> edit.html or {this}.html
+A module file, may have containing folder's name or this name. 'vehicle_edit'-> edit.html or {this}.html

 ## rootModuleFileName
 File name used in root module files.